ubccpsc/classy/docs/instructor/features.md

 ## Portal

-Portal is a front-end application that uses Onsen UI, which is a lightweight JavaScript framework.
-Portal has a RESTful API back-end that runs Restify.
-Portal allows an instructor to manage Github repositories, teams, and assignments from a UI while integrated Docker containers automatically mark student assignments in the background.
+Portal is a front-end application that manages deliverable configuration, repository creation, and teams for AutoTest.

 - Dashboard to view grading results and logs
 - Configure Docker containers to automatically mark course assignments on a per assignment basis.